aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 url: /net/manage-ole/
 ---

 OLE stands for Object Linking & Embedding .
 It's a Microsoft technology that allows objects created in one application to be embedded in another application.

 For example, you can create a chart in an Excel Worksheet and then embed that chart object into your PowerPoint slide.
 After the chart object is embedded, you just double click the object and the chart object will be opened in editable form as you see in MS Excel.

-Aspose.Slides for .NET supports adding OLE Objects to the slides in the form of OLE Object Frames .
-In this topic, we will work with OLE Object Frames to see that how can we add and access these objects to and from slides using Aspose.Slides for .NET.
-This article explains different examples of working with Ole frames:
+Aspose.Slides for .NET supports inserting OLE Objects into the slide as OLE Object Frames .
+In this topic, we will work with OLE Object Frames to see how these objects can be added and manipulated via Aspose.Slides for .NET.
+This article explains different examples of working with OLE Object Frames:

 - Adding an OLE Object Frame to a Slide.
 - Accessing an OLE Object Frame from a Slide.
 - Changing an OLE Object data from a Slide.
 ## **Add OLE Object Frame to a Slide**
-Suppose, you have created a Microsoft Excel Chart in an Excel file and want to embed that chart object in a slide as an OLE Object Frame using Aspose.Slides for .NET .
-Then you can do that using the steps below:
+Suppose, you have created a Microsoft Excel Chart in an Excel file and want to embed that chart object in a slide as an OLE Object Frame using Aspose.Slides for .NET.
+It can be done with the following steps:

 1. Create an instance of [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
-1. Obtain the reference of a slide by using its Index.
+1. Obtain the reference of a slide by using its index.
 1. Open the Excel file containing Microsoft Excel Chart object and save it to MemoryStream.
 1. Add the OLE Object Frame to the slide containing the array of bytes and other information about the OLE object.
 1. Write the modified presentation as a PPTX file.